TomatOrg/TomatBoot/README.md

 ### Stivale2 (`stivale2`)
-[Stivale2](https://github.com/limine-bootloader/limine/blob/master/STIVALE2.md) is a simple boot protocol aimed to provide everything an advanced modern x86_64 kernel needs, it includes all provided by stivale along side:
+[Stivale2](https://github.com/limine-bootloader/limine/blob/master/STIVALE2.md) is a simple boot protocol aimed to provide everything an advanced modern x86_64 kernel needs, it includes all provided by `stivale` along side:
 * More dynamic features (using a linked list of tags)
-* SMP Boot
+* SMP Boot (WIP)

 ## How to
 ### Getting the EFI module